By: John Lytle, Engineering Manager

 Automotive propulsion batteries use highly reactive chemicals to store large amounts of energy that makes crashworthiness a critical design criteria.
 The only practical way to validate the design decisions built into those batteries is to test them to destruction under precisely controlled conditions that reliably produce results that mirror real-world data from actual crashes.

-Here again, the solution is a programmable intelligent system.
+Here again, the solution is a programmable intelligent manufacturing system.
 One major automaker is using fully-instrumented EMAPs to perform both puncture and crush testing on their batteries.
 The presses crush and/or drive penetrators through the batteries to simulate damage to batteries recovered from crashed vehicles.
 The data generated in these tests is used to develop even better protective packaging for the next generation of electric vehicles.

 How-To Build Better Motors